 When the mixture cools to the point that it is almost solid again, you can add the zinc.
 Zinc has a very low melting point so should always be added at this point, otherwise it can burn away.
 Add the pieces of zinc gradually.
 You will get closer and closer to the final melting point of your silver solder each time you add another piece of zinc.

-On adding the last piece of zinc, stir the mixture thoroughly to ensure all of the elements are mixed.
+once you’ve added the last piece of zinc, stir the mixture thoroughly to ensure all of the elements are mixed.

 Now slowly pour the mixture into your ingot mould.

-Leave the ingot to cool.
+The final step in how to make silver solder paste is leaving the ingot to cool.
 Once cool, the ingot can be removed and rolled into silver wire or plate, depending on what you’re soldering and the way you like to work.